Bachelor of Arts Sport Coaching & Business Management (GAA) CW807

 Applicants can apply for both the BA (Honours) Sport Management and Coaching (CW858 - NFQ Level 8) Sports Coaching and Business Management (GAA), (CW807 - NFQ Level 7) on the CAO application.
 Both courses run concurrently for the first three years.

 - This course is unique in Ireland as it is delivered in association with the GAA and is only available in IT Carlow.

-- Institute of Technology Carlow GAA teams compete in the Sigerson football, Fitzgibbon hurling, Purcell cup camogie & Giles cup ladies football competitions.
-In the past 3 years our ffitzgibbon team have been in a QF, SF & Final while winning four division 1 leagues in a row.
-Our Sigerson team has been in two QFs and a SF in the past 4 years.
-Our Giles cup team have been in two QFs and a SF in the past 3 years with our Purcell cup team competing in two SFs in the past 3 years.
+- Institute of Technology Carlow GAA teams compete in the Sigerson football, Fitzgibbon hurling, Purcell cup camogie & Giles Cup Ladies Football competitions.
+In the past 3 years our Fitzgibbon team have been in a QF, SF & Final while winning four division 1 leagues in a row.
+Our Sigerson team has been in two QFs and a SF in past 4 years.
+Our Giles cup team have been in two QFs and SF in the past 3 years with our Purcell cup team competing in two SFs in past 3 years.

 - Experienced coaches and coach educators from the GAA deliver the player development and coach education modules of the course with the opportunity to attain GAA coaching qualifications and practical experience in each of the three years of the course.

 - Premium sporting facilities including elite sports gym, general student gym, GAA and rugby pitches with full changing facilities and viewing stands.

 - Exit Award: Higher Certificate (NFQ Level 6) in Arts in Sports Coaching and Business Management (GAA).

 What follow-on study opportunities are available?